ngschroeder/ArduinoMVVMDashboard/README.md

 # ArduinoMVVMDashboard
-A cross-platform AvaloniaUI framework app that connects to and controls an Arduino Mega.
+A cross-platform AvaloniaUI framework app that connects to and controls samples on an Arduino Mega.
 Includes diagram and sketch.

 ## About